 The success of German business is driven by its SMEs, a group to which more than 99 per cent of all firms in Germany belong.
 These companies account for more than half of our economic output and almost 60 per cent of jobs.
 Approx. 82 per cent of apprentices in Germany do their vocational training in an SME.

 Germany's small and medium-sized companies (SMEs), also known as the 'Mittelstand', are the country's strongest driver of innovation and technology and are renowned across the world.
 Companies that want to keep their competitive edge must be at the forefront of new developments.
-A recent study on SMEs has shown that innovative SMEs will continue to drive the success behind the 'Made in Germany' trademark.
+A study on SMEs commissioned by the Federal Ministry for Economic Affairs and Energy shows that innovative SMEs will continue to drive the success behind the 'Made in Germany' trademark.
 Provided that they embrace new trends, particularly digitisation, and that they find ways of recruiting the skilled labour they need, even in times of a skills shortage, SMEs have every opportunity to remain successful in their chosen specialised niche markets.

 The Federal Ministry for Economic Affairs and Energy wants Germany's SMEs to embrace new challenges and remain vibrant, strong, and innovative.
 This is why the ministry is working on many levels to strengthen the Mittelstand's competitiveness, its capacity to innovate, and its ability to create jobs.

 Four figures on SMEs